-Stage 1: where you, as the nominator, provide a submission (up to 750 words) outlining the nominee's key achievements and why they would be a good candidate for a particular science teaching prize.
+Stage 1: where you, as the nominator, provide a submission (up to 4500 characters) outlining the nominee's key achievements and why they would be a good candidate for a particular science teaching prize.

-Stage 2: where, if we have shortlisted your nominee, we invite you (the nominator) and two supporters to prepare a more detailed submission (nominator submission up to 1500 words and support submission up to 1000 words each) addressing the relevant assessment criteria.
+Stage 2: where, if we have shortlisted your nominee, we invite you (the nominator) and two supporters to prepare a more detailed submission (nominator submission up to 9000 characters and support submission up to 6000 characters each) addressing the relevant assessment criteria.